WU-RDS/RMA2023/_book/15-Questionnaire_design.md

 12 | The impact of social distancing on student's learning experience and outcomes | **Topic:**<br />The recent COVID-19 pandemic affected virtually all aspects of people's lives.
 For university students, many courses that were previously delivered on campus switched to distance learning mode.
 Develop a questionnaire to assess how distance learning affects student's learning experiences.
 What are advantages and disadvantages of online teaching?
 How do students rate distance learning compared to in-person teaching on important dimensions with regard to the learning experience?
 What teaching aids are most helpful to students?
 What tools should teachers use to overcome the disadvantages?
 What mode of teaching would students prefer for the time after the pandemic?<br /><br />**Literature:**<br />Armstrong-Mensah, E. et al. (2020).
 COVID-19 and Distance Learning: Effects on Georgia State University School of Public Health Students, Frontiers in Public Health, 8, 576227.<br />Gonzalez, T. et al. (2020).
 Influence of COVID-19 confinement on students’ performance in higher education, PLoS ONE, 15(10), e0239490.<br />Aucejo, E. et al. (2020).
 The impact of COVID-19 on student experiences and expectations: Evidence from a survey, Journal of Public Economics, 191, 1-15.
 13 | Consumer preferences for fair-trade products in the apparel industry | **Topic:**<br />Develop a questionnaire to measure consumers’ preferences for sustainable brands and eco-fashion.
 How do consumers rate eco vs. standard brands on relevant dimensions with regard to product choice (price, quality, sustainability, style, etc.)?
 Select a specific product and conduct an experiment to find out what the price premium consumers are willing to pay for fair-trade products (use a fictitious brand to avoid confounding effects of existing brand preferences).
 What factors can you identify that predict the price premium?
 Can you identify different segments of consumers?<br /><br />**Literature:**<br />Balasubramanian, P. & S. Soman (2019).
 Awareness regarding fair trade concept and the factors influencing the fair trade apparel buying behaviour of consumers in Cochin City.
 Journal of Strategic Marketing, 27(7), 612-629.<br />Irwin, J. & R. Walker Naylor (2009).
 Ethical Decisions and Response Mode Compatibility:Weighting of Ethical Attributes in Consideration Sets Formed by Excluding Versus Including Product Alternatives, Journal of Marketing Research, 46(2), 234–246.<br />Ma, Y., Littrell, M., & Niehm, L. (2011).
 Young female consumers’ intentions toward fair trade consumption.
 International Journal of Retail & Distribution Management.
 40(1), 41-63.<br />Nilssen, R., G. Bick, & R. Abratt (2018).
 Comparing the relative importance of sustainability as a consumer purchase criterion of food and clothing in the retail sector.
 Journal of Brand Management, 26, 71-83.<br />Harris, F., H. Roby, & S. Dibb (2016).
 Sustainable clothing: challenges, barriers and interventions for encouraging more sustainable consumer behaviour.
 International Journal of Consumer Studies, 40, 309–318.
 14 | Freemium business models in the music industry | **Topic:**<br />Many music streaming services (e.g., Spotify, YouTube) offer a baseline version free of charge to consumers but charge for a premium version with additional features.
 Develop a questionnaire to measure consumers’ willingness to pay for legal music streaming services.
 What factors (e.g., product range, sharing features, price, occupation, gender, usage behavior) drive the conversion  from the free tier of the service to the paid tier, and how could companies motivate consumers to convert to the premium version of the service?
 What is the market potential for paid music subscription services?<br /><br />**Literature:**<br />Wagner, T. & T. Hess (2013).
 What Drives Users to Pay for Freemium Services?
 Examining People’s Willingness to Pay for Music Services.
 Proceedings of the Nineteenth Americas Conference on Information Systems, Chicago, Illinois, August 15-17.<br />Mäntymäki M, Islam AN, Benbasat I. What drives subscribing to premium in freemium services?
 A consumer value-based view of differences between upgrading to and staying with premium.
 Informations Systems Journal,30, 295–333.<br />Hamari, J., N. Hanner, & J. Koivisto (2020).
 "Why pay premium in freemium services?"
 A study on perceived value, continued use and purchase intentions in free-to-play games, International Journal of Information Management, 51, 102040.<br />Papies, D., F. Eggers, & N. Wlömert (2011).
 Music for free?
 How free ad-funded downloads affect consumer choice.
 Journal of the Academy of Marketing Science volume 39, 777–794.
 15 | Perceived influence of Social Media Influencers | **Topic:**<br />Confronted with declining effectiveness of traditional marketing channels, companies invest increasing amounts in Influencer Marketing, especially to reach a younger demographic.
 Develop a questionnaire to assess in which product categories influencer marketing is particularly prevalent.
 Can you identify changes in media consumption behavior that can explain why social media is so important to reach younger demographics (e.g., differences in media consumption patters across demographics).
 Conduct an experiment to find out the drivers of the perceived influence of social media Influencers.
-Particularly, you should investigate if the number of accounts that an Influencer follows affects the perceived influence of this influencer.
-What could be moderators of this effect?<br /><br />**Literature:**<br />Valsesia, F., D. Proserpio, & J. Nunes (2020).
+Particularly, you should investigate if the number of accounts that an Influencer follows affects the perceived influence of this influencer and the willingness to share the content for his/her followers.
+What could be moderators of these effects?<br /><br />**Literature:**<br />Valsesia, F., D. Proserpio, & J. Nunes (2020).
 The Positive Effect of Not Following Others on Social Media.
 Journal of Marketing, 57(6), 1152-1168.<br />Haenlein, M., Anadol, E., Farnsworth, T., Hugo, H., Hunichen, J., & Welte, D. (2020): Navigating the New Era of Influencer Marketing: How to be Successful on Instagram, TikTok, & Co.
 In: California Management Review 63 (1), 5–25.

-### Guidelines
+## General information

-In this section, you can find some guidelines regarding the design of your questionnaire and the final presentation.
+In this section, you can find some guidelines regarding the design of your questionnaire.

 **Individual responsibility:**

 * Group members should plan to share responsibilities equally
 * All members of the group must contribute to the project
-* Each student will receive an individual grade for presentation
+* Each student will receive an individual grade
 * To ensure an equal contribution of group members, a peer assessment will be conducted, which enters into the computation of the individual grades for the group project

 **Submission**

 There are two grading components:

-* Questionnaire design & data collection: When you submit your questionnaire draft, please submit 1) the pdf printout from Qualtrics, 2) a short slide deck explaining your research problem and how you intend to solve it (research design, measurement & scaling, intended analyses).
+* Questionnaire design & data collection: When you submit your questionnaire draft, please submit 1) the pdf printout from Qualtrics, 2) a short slide deck explaining your research problem and how you intend to solve it (research design, measurement & scaling, intended types of analyses).
 We will go through the presentation during the first coaching session.
 After this, you'll have time to revise the questionnaire based on the feedback that you received.
 * Data analysis & presentation: When you submit your final presentation, please submit a .zip folder containing 1) the video recording, 2) the data, 3) the R code file, and 4) your slides.
+The code should be provided in a reproducible format, i.e., we should be able to reproduce your results by running the code.

-#### Questionnaire design & data collection
+## Questionnaire design

+### Guidelines for the submission and presentation

 In the presentation of your questionnaire design, you should address the following points:

 **Problem statement & research hypotheses**

 * What is the research problem & why is it relevant from a managerial perspective?
 * What research questions do you intend to answer with your research?
+What type are they (descriptive, preictive, causal inference)
 * What are your hypotheses?
+* What are the references that you used?

 **Questionnaire structure & research design**